 Read the terms and conditions carefully

-The terms and conditions in your insurance policy can be very tricky.
+The terms and conditions of your insurance policy can be very tricky.
 This is why you should always read them before paying your travel insurance rate.
-Comparing offers from multiple companies will let you see the differences in regard to how much the travel insurance costs, what the insurance covers, whether there are any additional costs you should know about and so on.
+Comparing offers from multiple companies will let you see the differences regarding how much the travel insurance costs, what the insurance covers, whether there are any additional costs you should know about and so on.

 Take your time to research all the potential options you have before finally deciding what insurance policy you are going to select.
-Keep in mind that the travel insurance high coverage limit differs from one company to another, especially for medical expenses.
-For instance, the average coverage care is $100,000, but there are companies that offer a $20,000 coverage limit instead.
+Keep in mind that the travel insurance’s high coverage limit differs from one company to another, especially for medical expenses.
+For instance, the average coverage rate is $100,000, but some companies offer a $20,000 coverage limit instead.
 Even though the insurance rate might be higher, the coverage limit will make a difference in the eventuality of an unfortunate event.

 Supplemental insurance for gear